mobilecoinofficial/full-service/README.md

 1. Edit the migrations/<migration_name>/up.sql and down.sql.

-1. Run the migration with `diesel migration run --database-url /tmp/db.db`, and test delete with `diesel migration redo --database-url /tmp/db.db`
+1. Make a copy of db you want to run the migration against for back up (ie. ~/.mobilecoin/test/wallet-db/wallet.db)

+1. Build and run Full Service against network of your choice!

 Note that full-service/diesel.toml provides the path to the schema.rs which will be updated in a migration.